EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

 support the design and planning of OH surveillance and monitoring activities as well as OH-driven data analysis and interpretation by the different OHS sectors.
-With that, the OHS Codex supports the ambitions outlined in chapter 3, 4, and 5.1 to 5.3 of the FAO, OIE and WHO document ‘Taking a Multisectoral, One Health Approach: A Tripartite Guide to Addressing Zoonotic Diseases in Countries” [12]_ (Tripartite Guide) by proposing specific resources that support putting a true One
+With that, the OHS Codex supports the ambitions outlined in chapter 3, 4, and 5 of the FAO, OIE and WHO document ‘Taking a Multisectoral, One Health Approach: A Tripartite Guide to Addressing Zoonotic Diseases in Countries” [12]_ (Tripartite Guide) by proposing specific resources that support putting a true One